dtapuska/html-translate/README.md

 This doesn’t necessarily mean that the user actually wants this URI translated.

-# Security Considerations
+# Security Considerations  <a name="security"></a>

 User Agents should only use the attribute as a hint to invoke the translation service.
 The user agent might apply policies to not to invoke the translation service. (eg. incognito mode, certain domains).
 Some browsers already support auto-translation of pages when navigating to a page in a different language so this is just a modification of that flow.

-# Privacy Considerations
+# Privacy Considerations  <a name="privacy"></a>

 No additional privacy concerns beyond those that should already be implemented for a user agent supporting a client side translation service.

+User agents should prompt the user if a translation hint is provided to receive affirmitive confirmation that the user wishes to translate the page.

+See [Chrome's Privacy Whitepaper](https://www.google.com/chrome/privacy/whitepaper.html) for details around their client side translation service.